ulsdevteam/template_nfs_mounts/README.md

   ```bash
   rpm -q rpcbind || apt install rpcbind
   ```

+### Trigger Adjustment
+Feel free to adjust per host triggers or adjust the triggers in the template to suit your system's needs.
+This may include disabling some triggers or increasing the default value of 100/sec for each of the operations.

 ### Notes
 - **Performance**: Adjust the LLD interval (default: 1h) or item polling intervals (default: 1m) if monitoring many mounts.